DigiBP/Team-Blueberries/README.md

 </br>

 <h3 id="5.5 Make scenario Send Confirmation to HR and Employee">5.5 Make scenario "Send Confirmation to HR and Employee"</h3>
-<p> This scenario is triggered once a new PDF file has been moved to the "Signed_Absence_Request" folder on dropbox.</p>
+<p> This scenario is triggered once a new PDF file has been manually moved to the "Signed_Absence_Request" folder on dropbox.</p>

 ![image](https://github.com/DigiBP/Team-Blueberries/assets/116253747/a6403986-491c-478b-8ce0-48225c1712bc)